wangziqi2013/wangziqi2013.github.io/_posts/2019-12-31-zsim-microarch.markdown

 during the simulation is on the cycle when the current uop arrives at the window.
 In other words, for an uop issued at `curCycle` (after adjustment for backend pipeline stalls), the state of the window is the state at (`curCycle` + 6).

+The instruction window maintains one of the most important invariants in zSim: When `curCycle` is adjusted for modeling backend pipeline stalls and external stalls, we should always call `advansePos()` to synchronously update the state of the window by one cycle (`longAdvance()` updates window state by a potentially large number of cycles, but this function seems unused, as I did a `grep -r longAdvance` and found no usage of it).

 At a high level, the instruction window maps future cycles to event objects implemented as `struct WinCycle`.
 These event objects track which ports are in-use at the event cycle.
 Port can become in-use for a given cycle either because an uop is scheduled on that port during the cycle, or because the functional unit is non-pipelined and a